-Concerns about staff: staff should raise immediately any concern about the conduct of a member of staff (other than the Head) that may meet the harm threshold.
+Concerns about staff: staff should raise immediately any concern about the conduct of a member of staff that may meet the harm threshold.

 Concerns involving the Proprietor: Staff should report concerns to the Local Authority Designated Officer (LADO) without first notifying the Proprietor.